 When the people of God gather in worship, God is active.
 The Holy Spirit communicates the manifest presence of God in the midst of corporate worship.
 Declaring the reign of Christ into the atmosphere changes the atmosphere.
 We believe that one of the ways the Holy Spirit expresses this reign is through the orderly exercise of spiritual gifts.
 At the heart of our corporate worship is communion, which we receive nearly every Sunday.

 Prayer is one of the ways for Christians to know God intimately and personally.
 Moreover, it is in prayer that we participate with God in what He is doing on earth.
 We discern the heart of God and add our "yes" to His Word and work.
 Prayer is the engine of ministry at New Life Church.
-Every week there are prayer meetings and 24/7 prayer in the World Prayer Center, to bring opportunities for corporate prayer.
+Every week there are prayer meetings in the World Prayer Center, to bring opportunities for corporate prayer.

 We believe that the church is one big family, spanning the generations.
 Moreover, discipleship is a life-long journey of following Christ together, being formed as the people of God.
 New Life Church is committed to each generation and every stage of life, from exploring the Bible with children to finding community as a single to leading discussions about God's faithfulness with grandparents.